Continuing on with our 48 Hours in Nanaimo, here are all the great things to do on Day 2.

 North and Mid-Nanaimo

-If you live North of Nanaimo or are heading home on the Departure Bay Ferry, this section would be best for you.
+If you are travelling North of Nanaimo or are heading that way from the Departure Bay Ferry, this section would be best for you.

 This area of Nanaimo has many amazing trails and beaches to explore.